 - Part-time, nonexempt employees must complete a time sheet and submit it for approval through web time entry (or submit hours worked for departmental time entry) for each pay period.

 - Non-teaching and non-research Graduate Assistants (Administrative Graduate Assistants) must complete and submit a time record available at: https://apps.missouristate.edu/financialservices/Forms/GATimeSheet.doc

 These forms are required for nonexempt employees to meet the record keeping provisions mandated by the FLSA administered by the Department of Labor, Division of Wage and Hour.

-The University provides the option for employees to use accrued leave under Missouri State University's vacation or sick leave policies while they are on an approved Family and Medical Leave Act (FMLA).
-If accrued vacation or sick leave are not used during FMLA leave, pay will be reduced by the hours that the employee is absent from work even if the absence is less than a full day.
+The university provides the option for employees to use accrued leave under Missouri State University's vacation or sick leave policies while they are on an approved Family and Medical Leave Act (FMLA).
+If paid leave has been exhausted during FMLA leave, pay will be reduced by the hours that the employee is absent from work even if the absence is less than a full day.

 Exempt employees are paid on a salary basis and, in general, will be paid their full salary for any week in which they perform work.
 Their pay may be reduced only in the following circumstances: